srbnghosh99/Railroad-Safety-Evidence-from-Twitter-Analysis/README.md

 Sentiment prediction: "https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment",
 Emotion prediction "https://github.com/nikicc/twitter-emotion-recognition"

 ## Results
-All numerical results can be found here in csv format
+All numerical results are created in csv format
 ## Description of steps
 The railroad-related twitter data analysis is divided into six parts:

   1. Data cleaning process: to remove tweets that are not related to railroad, rail, safety